top of page

 Behavior Changes

-Remember: Your child might have one sign or many signs.
-Every child with dyslexia is different.
-If you see these signs and feel worried, trust yourself.
+Remember: Your child might exhibit one sign or several.
+Every child with dyslexia is unique.
+If you notice these signs and feel concerned, trust your instincts.

 What Research Says About Timing